valentine-dev/aws-cloudformation/create-cross-account-role/allow-access-s3-bucket/README.md

 # Feature
-Create a cross-account role to allow a role (or roles) from another account to access data in S3 bucket.
+Create a cross-account IAM role to allow a role (or roles) from another AWS account to access data in S3 bucket.